berlin-open-wireless-lab/OpenWifiCore/docs/README.md

     curl -H 'content-type: application/json' -X POST -d '{"name":"test","address":"127.0.0.1", "distribution":"LEDE", "version":"some version name", "login":"root", "password":"some password"}' localhost:6543/nodes
     "79926581-2cd0-52f6-bb8d-4e8ed33271b9"

-In the same way you can change node parameters with doing a POST to /nodes/UUID.
+In the same way you can change node parameters with doing a POST to `/nodes/UUID`.
+Furthermore you can delete a node by sending "DELETE" to `/nodes/UUID`.

+You can display the changelog (how the configuration has been changed during syncing) with `/nodes/UUID/diff`

-### User management
+### User management and access control

+To use the user management and access control it has to be enabled in the `ini file`.
+The key is called `"openwifi.useAuth"` and must be set to `"true"`.
+By default if no other user exists an admin user with the credentials admin:admin is created.

+In order to change user data you have to login as an admin user:

+    curl -c curl_cookies localhost:6543/login -d '{"login":"admin","password":"admin"}' -X POST  -H 'content-type: application/json'

+Now you can list all users:

+    curl -b curl_cookies localhost:6543/users
+    {"admin": "465EWO"}

+It lists the logins as keys with the user id as a value.
+You get more information about a user on `/users/USER_ID`:

+    curl -b curl_cookies localhost:6543/users/465EWO
+    {"admin": true, "login": "admin"}

 ### Services

 ### DB-Queries

+## Plugins

+### Available Plugins

+### Architecture